Aegina Treasure: Discovery

 The treasure was said to have been found in a tomb on the island of Aegina, not far from Athens, in 1891, although the exact circumstances have never been determined.
 The British Museum purchased the bulk of the treasure in 1892 from the Cresswell Brothers, a London firm of sponge dealers.
 Further pieces from the treasure were bought by the museum in 1914.

-Many, or most, scholars now believe the hoard was actually excavated at the Chryssolakkos necropolis at Malia, Crete, where what the locals called the "gold hole" into tombs near the Minoan palace, had been largely cleared out by the time archaeologists got there.
+Many, or most, scholars now believe the hoard was actually excavated at the Chryssolakkos necropolis at Malia, where what the locals called the "gold hole" into tombs near the Minoan palace, had been largely cleared out by the time archaeologists got there.
 However, the locals had overlooked the spectacular Malia Pendant (found in 1930) and some other pieces, now in the Heraklion Archaeological Museum.

 Pendant and Earrings

 The most elaborate items in the treasure are a chest pendant and a pair of earrings.
 The pendant seems to represent a Cretan deity flanked by two geese in a field.
 Behind him appear to stand two sacred bulls' horns.
 The god relates to the Master of Animals figures found in much art of the Ancient Near East.
 The pair of earrings are designed in the shape of double-headed snakes which encircle two pairs of facing greyhounds.